 - Enter your Artwork and pay the registration fee* ($50 for individual entries; $100 for collaborative entries)

 - Complete your Entry Profile

-Once registration is complete, you’ll be able to edit your Artist Profile and can begin the process of securing a Venue.
+Once registration is complete, you’ll be able to edit your Artist Profile and begin the process of securing a Venue.
 You are not visible to Venues and you cannot see their contact information until you’ve completed registration.
-Keep in mind that Venues begin planning exhibitions months in advance, so the earlier your register the better chance you’ll have of securing a Venue.
+Keep in mind that Venues begin planning exhibitions months in advance, so the earlier you register the better chance you’ll have of securing a Venue.